nonblocking/mashroom-content/README.md

 }
 ```

-And configure the plugins like this to use the internal storage:
+Configure the plugins like this to use the internal storage:

 ```json
 {